 is to be a catalyst for community conversations.
 To learn more and to read the full report from CFC, visit Vital Youth

 CFC has other reports and research that may be of interest.
-Check out Canada's Vital Signs 2011
+To learn more, visit Canada's Vital Signs 2011

 (research and findings).

 (best version for quick downloads - released October 6/09)